leikoilja/ha-google-home/README.md

 #### Running HA in Docker

-Make sure that you have your Homeassistant Container network set to 'host' mode, as perscribed in the official docker installation.
+Make sure that you have your Homeassistant Container network set to 'host', as perscribed in the official docker installation for homeassistant.

 ## Configuration